School for Poetic Computation

 The School for Poetic Computation (SFPC) is a hybrid of a school, residency and research group that was founded in 2013 in New York City.
 A small group of students and faculty work closely to explore the intersections of code, art, hardware and theory—focusing especially on artistic intervention, including code poetry.
-Rather than formal classes, the students at the school focus on creative projects.
+Rather than formal classes, the students at the school focus on personal creative projects.
 The school's motto is "more poems, less demos."

 History

-The school was co-founded by Zachary Lieberman, Taeyoon Choi, Amit Pitaru, and Jen Lowe.
-In the summer of 2020, amidst discussions about how the administrators had handled issues related to Black Lives Matter, the school transitioned to a more collective organization.
-Lieberman publicly stepped down, and the other members of the former administration team wrote a post that was published from Choi's Medium account.
-SFPC is now run by the "SFPC Stewards" who are committed to running a "beautiful school" centering BIPOC, disabled, and queer makers.
+The school was co-founded in 2013 by Zach Lieberman, Taeyoon Choi, Amit Pitaru, and Jen Lowe.
+In the summer of 2020, amidst discussions about how the administrators had handled issues related to Black Lives Matter, the school paused public programming and began to transition to a collective administrative structure.
+As part of this transition, co-founders Zach Lieberman and Taeyoon Choi stepped down and members of the former administration published a blog post apologizing for mistakes made and outlining the changes to the administrative structure.

+Under the new administrative model, SFPC is now run by the "SFPC Stewards" who are committed to running a "beautiful school" centering BIPOC, disabled, and queer makers.
 These co-directors are Zainab Aliyu, Todd Anderson, American Artist, Neta Bomani, Melanie Hoff, and Galen Macdonald.

+A poster promoting SFPC course "Building Benches for the Web" taught by artists Spencer Chang and Munus Shih.

+Since the reorganization, SFPC has run an assortment of classes every season, mostly online and some in-person.
+Classes are taught by a variety of artists, designers, and educators; and span topics such as solidarity technology, artistic data use, subverting interfaces, nontraditional design philosophies, and playful, expressive internet spaces.

+In the summer of 2026, SFPC began a two-month residency with the National Academy of Design to bring to life their vision of "Future Schools" and hosted their first large-scale community party and fundraiser with Poetic Promenade, featuring Stephanie Dinkins, who received an honorary degree, and Kelli Anderson, as the keynote speaker, among other artists.